Seeking the virtues of 1 Buddha is the same as seeking the virtues of all Buddhas, since all the Buddhas have a single and common Dharmic Nature.

 There are three variations of Awakened Beings (Buddhas) according to the Theravada Buddhism:

 - Samyaksambuddha (Samasambuddha).
-This is the one who wakes up by himself and teaches to all of humanity to attain the Awakening.
+This is the one who wakes up by himself and teaches the entire humanity to attain the Awakening.

 - Pratyekabuddha (Paccekabuddha).
 This is the one who wakes up by himself but he does not have the oath to teach to everyone.

-- Catusaccabuddha or Arhat (Arahant).
-This is the apprentice who wakes up after the contact with an Awakened Being.
-The Bodhisattva can be found in this category.
+- This is the apprentice who wakes up after the contact with an Awakened Being.
+Bodhisattvas can be found in this category.

 The Sammasambuddha is also called Sabbanu Buddha (Omniscient Buddha), having the mission of Saving the Spiritual Truth for the Cure (Nirvana) and the Awakening (Bodhi) of all beings.
 By such reason, a Self-enlightened is a Medic (bhisakko) and Master (Sattharo), although his function of spiritual leadership grants him the title of Lord (Bhagava) and even of Universal Monarch (Raja Chakkavatti) or Descendent from the Sun (Adiccha-Bandhu’).